Hemantkumar Patadia, Ankita Priyadarshini, Jay Ranade and Ajit Gangawane* Pages 25 - 43 ( 19 )

 Leukocyte transendothelial migration, breast cancer, claudins, chemotherapy resistance, cancer resistance, metastasis.

-Assistant Professor, Parul Institute of Applied Sciences, Parul University, Vadodara, Gujarat, Department of Microbiology, Parul Institute of Applied Sciences, Parul University, Vadodara, Gujarat, Department of Biotechnology, Parul Institute of Applied Sciences, Parul University, Vadodara, Gujarat, Faculty of Applied Sciences, Parul University, Vadodara, Gujarat
+Department of Paramedical and Health Sciences, Faculty of Medicine, Parul University, Vadodara, Gujarat, Department of Paramedical and Health Sciences, Faculty of Medicine, Parul University, Vadodara, Gujarat, Department of Biotechnology, Parul Institute of Applied Sciences, Parul University, Vadodara, Gujarat, Department of Paramedical and Health Sciences, Faculty of Medicine, Parul University, Vadodara, Gujarat